freelancedeveloper025/titaniumcore/README.md

 are carried out collectively by the network.
 Titanium is the name of the open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Titanium software, see https://www.ttm.org/get-ttm/.

 License